 - helping you and the claimant to draw up a legally binding settlement that you both agree with, to avoid the need for a tribunal hearing

 The conciliator will be available to help both you and your employee to resolve the claim should you both wish to do so, by way of an agreed settlement, at any time before the matter is finally determined by the employment-related tribunal.
 Where such a settlement is not attainable the conciliator will advise both parties of the potential to resolve the matter by way of the LRA Arbitration Scheme.

-This type of conciliation applies in situations where you have been unable to resolve the issue using your grievance procedure, and an individual is likely to make a claim against you but hasn't yet done so.
+Currently, this type of conciliation applies in situations where you have been unable to resolve an issue using your grievance procedure, and an individual is likely to make a claim against you but hasn't yet done so.

 The aim of pre-claim conciliation is for you and the potential claimant to agree to a legally binding settlement that means they cannot subsequently raise the issue at the employment-related tribunal.

-If you want to know whether or not pre-claim conciliation is suitable for your particular circumstances, you can call the LRA Helpline on Tel 028 9032 1442.
+If you want to know whether or not pre-claim conciliation is suitable for your particular circumstances, you can call the LRA Workplace Information Service on Tel 03300 555 300.

 Benefits of conciliation

 Whether it takes place before or after an individual submits a claim, conciliation may prove to be more beneficial than having the matter decided by an employment-related tribunal because it:

 - Saves time and money - responding to a tribunal claim takes a great deal of time, and if there's a tribunal hearing, you may well end up paying for legal representation.